nlkx/programming_jokes/README.md

 Instead of inspiring codes, I found some programming jokes.

-This was a cool one I found.
+This was a cool one I found on Pinterest.
 I thought this was super creative and if only bartenders in Auckland do this.
 I won't get the free drink though haha.

 ```javascript
 // Free drink for coders